Thesis Proposal – October, 2020. Sherman Studio, The Ohio State University

 Part 3- The Pinching

-I've been mixing the gathered dirt with porcelain mined in Florida, where I grew up, and pressed the materials together between my right thumb and left palm thousands of times, amassing hundreds of pounds of ‘pinches’ no bigger than a shortbread cookie.
+I've mixed the gathered dirt with porcelain mined in Florida, where I grew up, and pressed the materials together between my right thumb and left palm thousands of times, amassing hundreds of pounds of ‘pinches’ no bigger than a shortbread cookie.
 These pinches feel both baked and dried, like a very specific family recipe, left out in the sun for decades.

 Beached, bleached, forgotten, and found.